 Theme 3: Workforce Development Goal: Provide a skilled and knowledgeable workforce.
 Objective 3.1 Partnerships, Collaborations, and Outreach: Build relationships and collaboration opportunities to provide seamless connections between community colleges, high schools, universities, and employers.
 Owner: President/Vice President 3.1.1.
 Continue to build the relationship with the University of Nevada, Reno as we collaborate and align our purpose, mission, and operations.
 Indicator A. Increase collaborations by 3 for 2023-2024 and re-evaluate for the next year.
 Results A. Added Memorandum of Understanding (MOU) with UNR (L through P) for a total of 5.
 This indicator was met.
 Action Plan 3.1.1(A) This indicator was met.
 Action plan for 2024-25 is: Engage in collaborative opportunities with all NSHE institutions when appropriate opportunities arise.
-Resources Needed No additional resources needed.
+Resources Needed This indicator was met, so no additional resources needed at this time.
 Owner: Deans and Executive Director of CTE 3.1.2.
 Engage with employers and industry associations to collaboratively develop a workforce-ready pipeline by identifying GBC students who have taken dual enrollment and/or CTE courses and have graduated from GBC.
 Indicators A. There will be a 75% job placement rate average for a three-year period for CTE graduates who are seeking employment.
 B. 75% or more of the employer surveys will check satisfactory or very satisfactory for meeting their needs.
 Results A. There was an 80% job placement rate average for a three-year period for CTE graduates who were seeking employment.
 This indicator was met.
 B. Of the three employers responding to the survey, 100% responded as highly satisfied to the following question: "How satisfied are you that GBC's graduates are meeting your workforce needs?"
 This indicator was met.
 Action Plan 3.1.2(A) This indicator was met.
 Action steps for 2024-25: Continue to monitor.
 3.1.2(B) indicator was met (with limited data).
 Action steps for 2024-25: Create a plan to increase participation in the employee survey.
-Resources needed No additional resources needed.
+Resources needed This indicator was met, so no additional resources needed at this time.